tsadams1973/website/blog/content/posts/azure-cdn/index.md

 In a previous [post](../azure-site/) we looked at how to host your static site in azure blog storage.
 We stopped with a simple 'hello world' page.

-Unfortunately the default address for you site will be in the somewhat undesireable format <resource-name>.<zone>.web.core.windows.net.
+Unfortunately the default address for you site will be in the somewhat undesirable format <resource-name>.<zone>.web.core.windows.net.
 For this blog that is: [https://timblog.z19.web.core.windows.net/](https://timblog.z19.web.core.windows.net/).
 Obviously, we might to use a domain we already own.
 Fortunately, there are some options for this.

 We will use an Azure CDN to configure our custom domain endpoint.
 We will use this option because it will allow us to map our domain to our Azure site, set up a custom SSL certificate for our site, and create a rewrite rule to redirect our traffic to https.